-Acclaimed comedian Mary Walsh is best known for her multi-Gemini-Award-winning work on CBC’s This Hour Has 22 Minutes — CBC’s wildly popular take on current affairs, which she created and which showcases her dynamic range of hilarious characters.
-Outside of her work in television and film, Mary is also a respected and outspoken advocate for mental health and addiction who shares her prior experience with alcoholism in an effort to create change in the lives of others.
+Mary Walsh is best known for creating and starring on This Hour Has 22 Minutes — CBC’s wildly popular take on current affairs.
+This series earned her multiple Gemini awards and showcased her dynamic range of characters, including the flagrantly outspoken Marg Delahunty.
+Walsh is also a respected and outspoken advocate for mental health and addiction awareness as a spokesperson for Bell Let’s Talk.

-Among her many awards and honorary doctorates, Mary is also the recipient of the Order of Canada and the Governor General’s Lifetime Achievement Award in the Performing Arts, and the Canadian Screen Award’s Earle Grey Award for lifetime achievement in television acting.
+Among her many awards and honorary doctorates, Walsh is the recipient of the Order of Canada, the Governor General’s Lifetime Achievement Award in the Performing Arts, and the Canadian Screen Award’s Earle Grey Award for lifetime achievement in television acting.